ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 When you upload a collection, it always uploads to the namespace specified in the collection metadata in the ``galaxy.yml`` file, no matter which namespace you select on the website.
 If you are not an owner of the namespace specified in your collection metadata, the upload request will fail.

 Once Galaxy uploads and accepts a collection, you will be redirected to the **My Imports** page, which displays output from the import process, including any errors or warnings about the metadata and content contained in the collection.

+.. _collection_versions:

+Collection versions
+^^^^^^^^^^^^^^^^^^^

+Each time you publish your collection, you create a new version.
+Once you publish a version of a collection, you cannot delete or modify that version.
+Ensure that everything looks okay before publishing.
+The only way to change a collection is to release a new version.
+The latest version of a collection (by highest version number) will be the version displayed everywhere in Galaxy or Automation Hub; however, users will still be able to download older versions.

+Collection versions use `Semantic Versioning <https://semver.org/>`_ for version numbers.
+Please read the official documentation for details and examples.
+In summary:

+* Increment major (for example: x in `x.y.z`) version number for an incompatible API change.
+* Increment minor (for example: y in `x.y.z`) version number for new functionality in a backwards compatible manner (for example new modules/plugins, parameters, return values).
+* Increment patch (for example: z in `x.y.z`) version number for backwards compatible bug fixes.

 .. _migrate_to_collection: